 Teamwork would mean differently to a child depending on age.
 Toddlers don’t really care for it.
 But tell them you’re playing pirates and he will assign you a job.
 This is the start of a framework.
 This is where teaching the importance of teamwork begin.
 First, that he cannot always be captain.
 Make them take turns.
 Making rules, following those rules, taking turns can show them the benefits of compromise.
-Exposure to different roles can show where their true skills and inclination lies.
+Exposure to different roles in incursions, excursions and kids activities can show where their true skills and inclination lies.
 Playing with others they learn to share and develop kindness.

 Patience is not a strong suit with children.
 This is where they will try to reason, negotiate and try to solve conflicts.
 Teamwork highlights their strengths and they learn self-regulation if things do not go their way.
 It teaches how to best make those individual strengths become cohesive and combine it to use in a strategy.
 Remember two heads are better than one.
 Most children will want to work on something once they feel that is partly theirs.
 And since it is not just solely theirs, they will care for it and be responsible.
 And as second nature, anyone not pulling their weight or being responsible gets called on.